noahlevenson/stealing-ur-feelings/readme.md

 And, as revealed in recently approved patents, it's in the hands of the very corporations who seek to profit by doing the most harm.

-Now, for the first time ever, go inside the apps we show our faces to every day -- from Snapchat to Instagram to TikTok -- and see your own digital life through the eyes of artificial intelligence.
+Now, for the first time ever, go inside the apps we show our faces to every day -- from Snapchat to Instagram to TikTok -- and see your own digital life through the eyes of AI.

 Using a combination of AR, filmed content, and interactive game mechanics, we'll explain the science of facial feature tracking,  demystify the algorithms that determine if you're happy or sad, and reveal the tech corporations' patented plans to make billions by analyzing (and selling) your reactions at public events.